kontza/ideal-doodle/README.md

 # ideal-doodle
-A simple Go web server.
-You can specify the port on command line.
+A simple Go TCP server.
+You can specify the address and port to listen to on the command line.